arunprasadd/yttrans/README.md

 1. Open the application in your browser (usually `http://localhost:8501`)
 2. Paste a YouTube video URL in the input field
-3. Click "Get Detailed Notes" to generate the summary
+3. Click "Extract Transcript" to get the transcript
-4. View the AI-generated summary and optionally expand to see the full transcript
+4. View the transcript with timestamps or as plain text
+5. Download the transcript in your preferred format

 ## How it Works

+1. **URL Processing**: Supports multiple YouTube URL formats
-1. **Transcript Extraction**: Uses `youtube-transcript-api` to extract captions/subtitles from YouTube videos
+2. **Transcript Extraction**: Uses `youtube-transcript-api` to extract captions/subtitles
-2. **AI Summarization**: Sends the transcript to Google's Gemini Pro model with a specialized prompt
-3. **Summary Generation**: Returns a concise, bullet-pointed summary of the video content
+3. **Formatting**: Displays transcripts with timestamps and provides plain text version
+4. **Download**: Allows downloading in multiple formats

 ## Requirements

 - The YouTube video must have captions/subtitles available (auto-generated or manual)
-- Valid Google AI API key with Gemini Pro access

 ## Limitations

 - Only works with videos that have available transcripts
-- Summary length is limited to approximately 250 words
-- Requires internet connection for both transcript extraction and AI processing
+- Requires internet connection for transcript extraction
+- Cannot extract transcripts from private or restricted videos

 ## Contributing